 The machine is intended for hammer drilling in concrete, brick and stone as well as for light chiseling work.
+It is also suitable for drilling without impact in wood, metal, ceramic and plastic.

 Other uses for the tool will lead to the damage of the tool and a series of dangers to the operator.
 This tool is intended for DIY home use or occasional professional use.